Skip to content

 fn (r Response) status() Status

-status parses the status_code into a Status struct
+status parses the status_code and returns a corresponding enum field of Status

 fn (Response) set_status #